Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales: Introduction

-This paper can be seen as an extension of \cite{CartisScheinber2014} and \cite{GrattonEtAl2017} to the case of stochastic functions.
-In \cite{CartisScheinber2014} and \cite{GrattonEtAl2017} complexity of trust region, line search and an adaptive cubic regularization methods is analyzed under the assumption that first and second order information is inexact, but sufficiently accurate with some probability, however, the analysis heavily relies on the assumption that function values are computed accurately, in particular that no increasing steps are allowed.
-This implies that the results in \cite{CartisScheinber2014} and \cite{GrattonEtAl2017} cannot be applied is a stochastic setting.
+Algorithms in \cite{Mahoney} have some similarities with algorithms analyzed in \cite{CartisScheinberg2014} and \cite{GrattonEtAl2017}.
+In \cite{CartisScheinberg2014} and \cite{GrattonEtAl2017}, the global rates of convergence of a trust region, a line search and an adaptive cubic regularization methods are analyzed under the assumption that first and second order information is inexact, but sufficiently accurate with some probability, however, the analysis in all of these papers relies heavily on the assumption that function values are computed accurately, in particular that no increasing steps are allowed.
+This implies that the results in \cite{CartisScheinberg2014} and \cite{GrattonEtAl2017} cannot be applied in a stochastic setting. \cite{Tripuraneni2017}, on the other hand, does not explicitly use function values, because it does not utilize adaptive step sizes.
+This paper can be seen as an extension of \cite{CartisScheinberg2014} and \cite{GrattonEtAl2017} to the case of stochastic functions.